 Running a small business in Canada is tough.
 In fact, it’s so tough that 8 out of 10 businesses fail within the first 18 months.
 So any measures you can take to help your business succeed should be welcomed with wide open arms, and the GST credit is no exception.
 If you haven’t heard of it, it’s time you find out: businesses can claim back the GST/HST paid on business and operating expenses come tax season, and that can add up to a lot more than chump change.
 Read on to find out exactly how to get this money back, because your business deserves every leg up it’s entitled to.

-If you’re a business with a registered GST number (find out here if you need one), you’re eligible to claim the GST/HST paid on business supplies.
+If you’re a business with a registered GST number, you’re eligible to claim the GST/HST paid on business supplies.
 This includes everything from desks to paper, which can add up for many businesses.
 Getting registered for a GST number right from the get-go is a smart idea.
 You’ll be able to claim back the tax on all the many purchases you’ll need to make when starting up.
 Claiming back the GST/HST is simple: just enter the amount you’ve paid under Input Tax Credits (ITCs).
 Next. input the amount of GST/HST collected from customers throughout the year and then deduct the ITC amount.
 If you end up with a negative number, then kudos to you, you’re eligible for a refund.

 It’s a good rule of thumb to claim your ITCs in the tax season right after the expenses were purchased.
 This will help keep you organized and ensure you’re maxing out your refunds whenever possible.
 But sometimes life happens or maybe you just found out about the GST/HST credit.